 The programme seeks to advance your knowledge, understanding and practice of professional voice, providing a progression route into further study, or employment.

-There are timetabled theatre trips such as to the RSC but you’ll be encouraged to make the most of the opportunity of free tickets to all BSA productions and performance events.
+There are timetabled theatre trips such as to the RSC but you’ll be encouraged to make the most of the opportunity of free tickets to all Conservatoire productions and performance events.
 We recommend you attend these performances not only to familiarise yourself with the Birmingham performing arts industry, but to network, and broaden your knowledge.

 Through studying the theory and practice of key acting processes you will be equipped with the skills expected of a contemporary actor.
 You’ll be able to engage critically and creatively, mapping out the performance possibilities of a production text.

 The course will teach you the necessary skillto perform as an actor to a professional standard, fully preparing you to pursue a professional career in acting.